+Stock grants are unrestricted shares of our Common Stock.
 Stock grants may be issued under the 2007 Plan for such consideration, in cash or other property or services, or any combination thereof, as determined by the Compensation and Leadership Development Committee.
 Stock grants may be awarded in such circumstances as the Compensation and Leadership Development Committee deems appropriate, including in recognition of significant contributions to the success of the Company or in lieu of compensation otherwise already due.